educhain0796/Quest-Flow/README.md

    - Complete tasks to earn QF tokens or other rewards.

 3. **Secure and Transparent**:
-   - Built on the EDU chain, ensuring all transactions are secure and transparent.
+   - Built on the Aptos chain, ensuring all transactions are secure and transparent.
    - Smart contracts manage tasks and bounties, guaranteeing fair compensation.

 4. **Community Driven**: